4 spin welding tips to think about

 2. Design a smart weld joint.

-One of the reasons spin welding works so well is that it involves a lot of plastic – surface area, in the weld joint.
+One of the reasons spin welding works so well is that it involves a lot of plastic–surface area, in the weld joint.
 The process produces strong welds…it also generates quite a bit of flash.
 Flash is displaced plastic, a byproduct of the welding process.
 Design a suitable joint for spin welding with a calculated flash trap; don’t use an ultrasonic or vibration welding joint design, this is a very different method.
-Even though spin welding may work with those types of joint designs, you probably won’t be pleased with the end results.
+Even though spin welding may work with those types of joint designs, you probably won’t be pleased with the results.

-3. Design into the parts sufficient features to orient and drive one part and to secure – consistently, the other part.
+3. Design sufficient features into the parts to orient and drive one part and to consistently secure the other part.

 For spin welding to work well, there needs to be intentional ‘drive lugs’ or distinct molded features in the part that will be driven.
 The spin weld drive tooling will be machined to align with these drive features.
 Treat these molded details as you would any other controlled dimension on the part.